vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Pad.
 Prabhāsakhanda ).
 Phalatyāga-vrata-Begin in Mārg, su. on 3rd, 8th, 12th, or 14th

-tithi for a year; Siva deity; performer to avoid taking all fruits a year except 18 dhāngas; should prepare golden image of Rudra with his bull and of Dharmarāja; should make golden replicas of 16 kinds of fruits (such as kūṣmāṇda, mango, badara, banana ), 16 silver ones of other smaller ones ( such as āmalaka, udumbara, cardamom ); 16 copper ones of other fruits ( such as tamarind, inguda); should place on a heap of dhānytwo jars full of water covered with cloth and prepare a bed-stead; all these together with a cow should be donated to a brāhmaṇa and his wife at year's end; if unable to give all he may donate only the metal fruits, the jars and golden images of Siva and Dharma; performer remains in Rudraloka for thousands of yugas;
+tithi for a year; Śiva deity; performer to avoid taking all fruits a year except 18 dhāngas; should prepare golden image of Rudra with his bull and of Dharmarāja; should make golden replicas of 16 kinds of fruits (such as kūṣmāṇda, mango, badara, banana ), 16 silver ones of other smaller ones ( such as āmalaka, udumbara, cardamom ); 16 copper ones of other fruits ( such as tamarind, inguda); should place on a heap of dhānytwo jars full of water covered with cloth and prepare a bed-stead; all these together with a cow should be donated to a brāhmaṇa and his wife at year's end; if unable to give all he may donate only the metal fruits, the jars and golden images of Śiva and Dharma; performer remains in Rudraloka for thousands of yugas;

 Mat.
 96. 1-25 (q. by HV II.
 906–909, KKV 436-439.)
 Phalarrata–(1) give up partaking of big fruits (like jack